engage-so/engage-so.github.io/_docs/integrations/stripe.md

 Visit the settings page of your Engage dashboard and click on the integrations tab.
 Scroll down to the Payment category and click the Stripe connect button.
 You will be redirected to Stripe to authorise your preferred account with Engage.
 Engage only gets read permission to receive the supported event and nothing more.

 ## Events we support
-We currently support 9 [Stripe events](https://stripe.com/docs/api/events/types).
+We currently support 10 [Stripe events](https://stripe.com/docs/api/events/types).
 They are:
-- **Customer created** (customer.created)
+- **Customer created** (`customer.created`)
 This is triggered when a new customer is created on Stripe.
 This mostly happens when a customer attempts payment by adding a payment source like a card.
 - **Invoice upcoming** (`invoice.upcoming`)
 Stripe triggers invoice upcoming events before a subscription is charged and renewed.
 (You can customise when on your Stripe dashboard).
-You can use this to send reminders of an upcoming charge for example.
+You can use this to automate reminders of an upcoming charge for example.
 - **Invoice payment successful** (`invoice.payment_succeeded`)
 This is triggered when an invoice payment is successful for subscriptions.
 We only support this event for subscriptions.
 Use this for successful subscription payments.
 - **Invoice payment failed** (`invoice.payment_failed`)